On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 \subsection{Other round metrics on the circle}

-This subsection is slightly away from the main theme of the paper in that it deals with metric spaces which are not subspaces of Euclidean space, but are subspaces of manifolds with the subspace metric; however, this should be of some interest anyway.
+As with the last subsection, this subsection is slightly away from the main theme of the paper in that it deals with metric spaces which are not subspaces of Euclidean space, but are subspaces of manifolds with the subspace metric; however, these are still positive definite spaces and this should be of some interest anyway.
 In the above two subsections we saw that there are two obvious metrics on the circle, the Euclidean subspace metric and the intrinsic metric.
 Here we will see that they are part of a family of metrics on the circle; each member of the family is a subspace metric got by considering the circle of length $\ell$ as the locus of points equidistant from some fixed point on a homogeneous surface of specified curvature.
-In particular the intrinsic metric comes from embedding the circle as an equator in a sphere.
+Think, for instance, of a circle of fixed latitude on the Earth as points equidistant from the North Pole.
+In particular the intrinsic metric on a circle comes from embedding it as an equator in a sphere.
 We will see that the asymptotic relationship to half of the length of the circle holds in an appropriate sense.

-As shown in Figure~\ref{fig:SphericalMetric} a circle of length $\ell$ can be embedded `roundly', \footnote{For the reader who thinks ``Isn't that just what a circle is?'' we should point out that one of the authors occasionally considers himself a topologist so would believe that any simple closed curve merits the name `circle'.} by which we will mean as a locus of points equidistant from some fixed point, on any sphere of radius at least $\ell/2\pi$.
+As shown in Figure~\ref{fig:SphericalMetric} a circle of length $\ell$ can be embedded `roundly', \footnote{This terminology is just to distinguish a `round' circle from a topological circle.} by which we will mean as a locus of points equidistant from some fixed point, on any sphere of radius at least $\ell/2\pi$.
 We will consider the plane to be a sphere of infinite radius and as being the limit of arbitrarily large spheres.
 The curvature of a sphere of radius $R$ is $1/R^2$, so a length $\ell$ circle can be roundly embedded in any sphere of curvature from $(2\pi/\ell)^2$ down to $0$; and it will be convenient to define the \emph{relative curvature} of a radius $R$ sphere to be

 Thus a circle of length $\ell$ can be embedded in spheres of relative curvature from $1$ down to $0$.
 We can equip the length $\ell$ circle with the subspace metric, call this the $\kappa$-metric and denote the resulting metric space by $C_{\ell,\kappa}$.
 Thus $C_{\ell,1}$ is just $\bar C_{\ell}$, the circle with the intrinsic metric, and $C_{\ell,0}$ is just $C_{\ell}$, the circle with the Euclidean metric.